ArthurGareginyan/syntax-highlighter-for-wp-editor/readme.txt

 An easy to use, with intuitive interface, WordPress plugin that replaces the default Theme and Plugin Source Code Editor with an enhanced editor by a [CodeMirror library](https://codemirror.net/).
 The WordPress default Theme Editor (in Appearance => Editor) and Plugin Editor (in Plugins => Editor) is great for doing some custom changes to your Themes or Plugins files, although it is rather limited.
 This is where the "Syntax Highlighter for Theme/Plugin Editor" can help.
 With an enhanced source code editor you can see a code with syntax highlighting, and with line numbering, so you can easily read your code and detect any errors.

 This plugin give you finer control over editor, it can be configured on the plugin settings page.
 You can chose from 36 different color themes for your editor.
-If you want more options, let us know and we will be happy to add them.
+If you want more options, then let us know and we will be happy to add them.

 This plugin is just plug and play, no tedious configurations or hacks, just install, enable and start using your new enhanced Theme and Plugin Editor.